janelia-flyem/dvid/README.md

 * The ability to use a variety of storage systems by either creating a data type for that system or using a storage engine, currently limited to ordered key/value databases.
 * A framework for thinking of distribution and versioning of data similar to distributed version control systems like [git](http://git-scm.com).
+* A stable science-driven API that can be implemented either by native DVID data types and storage engines or by proxying to other connectomics services like Google BrainMaps or OpenConnectome.

-DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo with related data like an image volume, labels, and skeletons.
+DVID aspires to be a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented repo with related data like an image volume, labels, annotations, and skeletons.
 The goal is to provide scientists with a github-like web client + server that can push/pull data to a collaborator's DVID server.

 Although DVID is easily extensible by adding custom *data types*, each of which fulfill a